 If you are retired from the University and are participating in the Early Incentive Retirement Program (EIR) you may be receiving some taxable retirement benefits.

 If you are receiving disability income and also have life insurance coverage over $50,000.
 The University of Iowa provides that insurance and the imputed amount over $50,000 is reportable on a W-2.

 No, the IRS does not require the University to report these payments unless you are a nonresident alien.
-Nonresident alien scholarship/fellowship payments require 14% federal tax withholding (if not treaty covered) and are reported to you on Form 1042-S. If you would like to verify the amount you received in Scholarship/Fellowship payments, please select View Year End Tax Information and then Fellowship Payments on your self-service site.
-Review the fellowship payment rules for additional information.
+Nonresident alien scholarship/fellowship payments to F-1 and J-1 students require 14% federal tax withholding (if not treaty covered) and are reported to you on Form 1042-S. If you would like to verify the amount you received in Scholarship/Fellowship payments, please select View Year End Tax Information and then Fellowship Payments on your self-service site.
+You can read more about fellowship payments on the payroll website.